bankai-code/Dreamatorium-VR-Game/README.md

 - **3D Humanoid Avatar**: Customizable avatars for each player, adding to the immersive experience.
 - **Multiplayer & Voice Chat**: Real-time multiplayer interactions and voice communication using Photon.
 - **Basketball Game**: Pick up and shoot basketballs with physics-based scoring.
+- **In Beta: Google Cloud Text to Speech and Gemini AI Help Console

 ## Technical Overview